Tuesday, March 1, 2022

 Just Be Open With Me

-In my first dating relationship, I was taken aback at my boyfriend Scott’s* openness.
-“Scott is frank and straightforward about everything,” I told my friends.
+In my first dating relationship, I was taken aback at my boyfriend's openness.
+“He's jus frank and straightforward about everything,” I told my friends.
 “I am too, and now I’m getting a taste of my own medicine.
 I’m not sure what to think.”

-Because Scott was open with me on surface issues, I assumed he would be genuinely open at all times.
-Surface openness meant that Scott refused to skirt the truth when he thought his opinions or actions would offend me.
-To start with, Scott answered my questions honestly (even when the answer was none of my business).
+Because this guy was open with me on surface issues, I assumed he would be genuinely open at all times.
+Surface openness meant that he refused to skirt the truth when he thought his opinions or actions would offend me.
+To start with, he answered my questions honestly (even when the answer was none of my business).
 Once I asked him, “Do you ever gamble?”

 “I only gamble with what I can afford to lose,” he answered.